jdevries3133/p5_ctd/README.md

 It will be hard, but if you keep putting in consistent work, your day-to-day coding will only become easier and more enjoyable!

+## Download the Code

+[You can click here to download this code.](https://github.com/jdevries3133/p5_ctd/zipball/master) Or, you can always download any GitHub repo using the big green, "Code" button.

 ## Usage without Node

 You don't need anything fancy installed on your machine to run P5.js locally.